 Unlike its cheap, ordinary, roadside cousin elderberry, Tamiflu HAS BEEN APPROVED by the FDA and HAS BEEN PROVEN SAFE AND EFFECTIVE in large studies.
 So don’t be silly, run to your doctor at the first sign of a sniffle and ask for a prescription of Tamiflu.
 The Roche Group thanks you.

 Once more I’d like to apologize.
-The demoted writer has gone rogue, and I personally have nothing but respect for the dedication of the FDA to protect public health by developing appropriate action plans, addressing issues timely, and using cutting-edge science and heavy deliberation when approving products!!!
+The demoted writer has gone rogue, and I personally have nothing but respect for the dedication of the FDA to protect public health by developing appropriate action plans, addressing issues timely, and using cutting-edge science and heavy deliberation when approving products!

-What you hear is not me laughing.
+What?
+That’s not me laughing.

 OK it is.

-So… How safe is taking elderberry supplements?
+How safe is taking elderberry supplements?

 There are no known drug interactions with elderberry.
 According to scientific studies, elderberry extract/syrup in particular appears to be safe for short-term use.
 However, some concern for certain risk groups does exist either because the use of elderberry hasn’t been studied in certain specific groups or based on theoretical interactions and speculative concern.

-ELDERFLOWER and ELDERBERRY precautions and possible interactions:
+Elderberry/elderflower precautions and possible interactions:

 - Taking elderberry supplements in pregnancy and lactation is not recommended.
 It’s not because a proof exists that it could be harmful.
 It’s suggested to avoid elderberry in pregnancy and while nursing because elderberry products have not undergone extensive research regarding their safety (but then again neither has the flu shot or other vaccines that are heavily pushed on pregnant women).